-Variable remuneration is deferred as such for Comex members: 40% the year following the end of the financial year to which it relates, 20% the year after and 20% two years later and the balance of 20% 3 years after the first payment.
+Variable remuneration is deferred as such for Comex members: 40% the year following the end of the financial year to which it relates, 15% the year after and 15% two years later and 15% three years later and the balance of 15% 4 years after the first payment.
 In the event of the termination of the employment contract, the deferred amounts cease to be due.